 Then, there’s the woman herself; the restless brain behind our beautiful brand and the reason we’re fortunate enough to sit here today writing this article; our Founder and Designer, Arabel Lebrusan.

-Now an established frontrunner in the world of ethical jewellery, Arabel is multifaceted; not just a designer and an artist but a campaigner, passionate about using her platform to change the face of luxury jewellery for good.
-She’s given her very own TEDx Talk, spanned the globe sourcing and researching ethical materials, been commended with a number of prestigious accolades and been appointed as an ambassador for the Women’s Jewellery Network.
+Now an established frontrunner in the world of ethical jewellery, Arabel is multifaceted; not just an award-winning designer and a leading visual artist but a campaigner, passionate about using her platform to talk about the exploitation of land and the people who have fallen through the cracks of our capitalist system, striving for a jewellery industry that's fairer and more transparent.
+She’s given her very own TEDx Talk on ethical jewellery, spanned the globe sourcing and researching ethical materials, been commended with a number of prestigious accolades and is a founding member of the Fair Luxury campaign group.